Funding Your Chair

 NHS Wheelchair Services are run by local health authorities.
 They allocate funds to the Wheelchair Service and Primary Care Trusts who are responsible for providing the service itself.
 Because each local authority runs the service independently it can vary between locations.

-Each service has its own eligibility criteria and the details of your referral will be reviewed to work out its priority.
+Each service has its own eligibility criteria.
 Factors taken into account include the nature and level of your disability or medical condition, your lifestyle and needs, and where and when you will use the wheelchair.
 If you cannot propel a manual wheelchair, you may be eligible for a powered wheelchair.

 A standard manual or powered wheelchair supplied free of charge that meets the users basic mobility needs.
 The wheelchair remains the property of the NHS and is eligible for free maintenance from the local wheelchair service contractor appointed to run the maintenance and repair service.